 For skiing, we definitely want to be able to set the camera in a prime location where we are sure to get good clear footage.
 For this reason, I would recommend using the adhesive type if possible.

-Attaching the Mount to the Helmet
+How to Attach the GoPro Mount to Your Ski Helmet

 The two types of mounts (adhesive and velcro strap) are attached to the helmet quite differently.
 While the strap type can be convenient in some cases, it does not attach as securely and in as many places as the adhesive type.